-Michael McMorrow is a composer, a recording artist and the producer of some of Washington State’s most prestigious and beneficial music events.
+Michael McMorrow is a music producer, composer, a recording artist well known for producing some of Washington State’s most prestigious music events.
 If you are involved in the Northwest music community, you may know him; if not, you probably have a friend who does because McMorrow’s musical thread is woven wildly throughout it.
 His contributions to Seattle’s music scene and community runs deep from up-and-coming artists to world renown superstars; from community events to benefits for national and international organizations.
 McMorrow’s work captures both a rich musical tapestry along with a unique perspective of the Seattle cultural landscape.

 “As a musician and Northwest native there is no greater honor.
 Producing this significant Northwest event honoring The Beatles while working alongside the people who brought The Beatles to Seattle in 1964 was a watershed moment.” said Producer and “Get Back” Music Director Michael McMorrow.
 “This was such a big moment in Northwest music history,”

 In 1997, he, along with Brendan Hill of the Grammy-award winning rock band Blues Traveler, founded the nationally recognized rock band Stolen Ogre.
 The two met while both performing on the H.O.R.D.E.
 Festival that featured artist such as Dave Matthews Band, Lenny Kravitz, Natalie Merchant and Blues Traveler.
 Along with performing, Michael also produced and wrote for the band.
 In 2005, Stolen Ogre was named National Relix Magazine Jamoff Winner with the McMorrow composed “Icing”.
-The band successfully toured the Northeast, garnered national college radio airplay and in 2006 was highlighted as “Top Band To Watch,” among some of the best unsigned bands in the country.
+The band successfully garnered national college radio airplay and in 2006 was highlighted as “Top Band To Watch,” among some of the best unsigned bands in the country.

 Michael is a voting member of the National Academy of Recording Arts & Sciences, (GRAMMYS).
 He was most recently appointed to the Board of Directors for Seattle Music Partners.
 Seattle Music Partners provides a free after school music program for under-served elementary school students in Seattle’s Central District with skilled high school, college-aged and community musicians volunteering as music tutors.